marcorichetta/part3-backend/README.md

-# Part 3 | Fullstack course
+## Part 3 | Fullstack course
+***

-### Persons Backend
+### Persons App

+- It uses the React frontend from https://github.com/marcorichetta/fullstackopen/tree/master/part2

-The backend is hosted in Heroku https://sleepy-mesa-60182.herokuapp.com/
+- The backend and the static frontend build are hosted in Heroku https://persons-fullstack.herokuapp.com/

+- The database is hosted in a MongoDB Cluster at https://cloud.mongodb.com

+#### Endpoints

+- `/api/info` returns the number of persons on the DB

-`/api/persons` returns a JSON list of persons
+- `/api/persons` returns a JSON list of persons

-`/api/persons/:id` returns the person with the correspondent ID if exists.
+- `/api/persons/:id` returns the person with the correspondent ID if exists.